ceki/segl/src/main/scala/gt201101/README.txt

 the 5 fold drop in performance is due to the algorithm and not the language, which is rather remarkable in light of the differences in style.

-The slowness of ImplerativeEuler7.scala is rather surprising and still baffles me.
+The slowness of ImplerativeEuler7.scala, completing in 1.2seconds, is rather surprising and still baffles me.
+An earlier version which used a mutable ListBuffer was  even slower and even more baffling.

 [1] http://en.wikipedia.org/wiki/Prime_number_theorem